Belmont Stakes 2023: Wildfire smoke impacting Triple Crown finale; strong field in limbo

 Now come serious concerns about the air quality for Saturday’s $1.5 million Belmont Stakes, as smoke from Canadian wildfires continues to hang over the region, threatening to postpone the race if the situation doesn't improve.

-The New York Racing Association cancelled training at Belmont Park and Saratoga on Thursday morning, with a decision on the day's live racing card at Belmont Park (3:05 p.m. post time) to be made Thursday morning.
+On Wednesday, the New York Racing Association cancelled training at Belmont Park and Saratoga on Thursday morning.
 Within the region, Finger Lakes, Delaware Park and Penn National all canceled live racing Wednesday.

+Then on Thursday morning, NYRA canceled that day's live racing card at Belmont Park, scheduled to begin at 3:05 p.m.
+The two stakes races will be moved to Sunday.

 “NYRA utilizes external weather services and advanced, on-site equipment to monitor weather conditions and air quality in and around Belmont Park," read a NYRA statement: "NYRA will continue to assess the overall environment to ensure the safety of training and racing throughout the Belmont Stakes racing festival."